 - 14.3.8.1.
-Wherever possible, rosterers should attempt to provide 'Waged' employees (including casuals) with two consecutive days break after 50 hours (or 7 consecutive days worked, whichever occurs first.
-Where this is not possible, a minimum break of 34 hours applies. - 14.3.8.2.
+Wherever possible, rosterers should attempt to provide 'Waged' employees (including casuals) with two consecutive days break after 50 hours (or 7 consecutive days worked), whichever occurs first.
+Where this is not possible, - a) a minimum break of 34 hours will generally apply for all full-time, part-time, and flexible-time employees, except when a shorter break of a minimum of 31 hours is rostered in accordance with clause 14.3.5.2.; and - b) a minimum break of 31 hours will apply for all casual employees. - 14.3.8.2.
 An exemption to the 7 day penalty exists for Stage Managers and casual FOH staff however the 50 hour penalty will still apply as provided for in clause 14.3.9 (Work in Excess of 50 Hours / 7 Days). - 14.3.8.3.
 In instances where continuity of staffing for a season, production or venue is required, hours in excess of 50 may be rostered by mutual agreement only. - 14.3.8.4.
-Rosterers and employees should be mindful of OH&S implications and suitable breaks when offering or accepting shifts involving over 50 hours or 7 days worked without a day off. - 14.3.8.5.
+Rosterers and employees should be mindful of WHS implications and suitable breaks when offering or accepting shifts involving over 50 hours or 7 days worked without a day off. - 14.3.8.5.
 Where an already rostered shift is adjusted in order to provide the required break then the penalty provided in clause 14.5 (Variation and Cancellation of Shifts) will not apply.